CLOVIS-AI/website/docs/website/docs/experience/bordeauxkt.md

 In the summer of 2024, I contacted the organizers with the intent to re-start the group.
 On October 19th, 2024, I organized the first new BordeauxKt meetup.

 As an organizer of the group, I am in contact with local companies to share news of new features with the local community, and with JetBrains to collect feedback for the Kotlin and IntelliJ teams.
+I regularly give short talks on ecosystem news ([learn more](../talks/bordeauxkt.md)).

 Since 2025, [Mélanie Bélard](https://melaniebelard.com/) has joined as co-organizer of the group.